collabassess/cpsxblock-coconstruction/Readme.md

 Paste that string into each respective `provider` and `receiver` module ID setting in the CoConstructCPSXBlock settings, which should look like so:
 ![Example CoConstructCPSXBlock settings](assets/example-settings.png)

+**Note:** The CoConstructCPSXBlock must be the last component on the authoring page.

 Your item should now be properly configured!

 # Building